 Finally, there is the issue of managing power 'on the shelf' between manufacture and first use.
 One option is to have a small strip of pull-tape between the battery and its contacts but this risks moisture ingress.
 It might also be necessary to have some changing data retained from manufacture, such as a real-time clock value.
 In either case, the current drawn must typically be virtually zero before first use to achieve an acceptable in-use life.

 All aspects of the design of a connected drug delivery device that uses a coin cell are likely to revolve around the coin cell itself.
 This is fundamentally different from designing devices with larger battery packs or a permanent power supply.

-Figure 4 - New low power IoT chipsets after exciting opportunities
+Figure 4 - New low power IoT chipsets offer exciting opportunities

 NEW COMMUNICATION PROTOCOLS BRING EXCITING OPPORTUNITIES

 A major part of the power budget of a connected drug delivery device is determined by the wireless communication protocol.
 Bluetooth Low Energy (BLE) and near field communication (NFC) are current favourites but new communication protocols are continually emerging.

 Currently, to connect our intelligent devices to the internet, we are dependent on the presence of a local network on our phones and tablets or around our buildings.
 However, exciting developments are being made in the shape of new low-power cellular Internet of Things (IoT) chipsets that use one of two new radio transmission methodologies: 4G LTE-M and NB-IoT.
 They replace the current short-range wireless capability (e.g. BLE or Wi-Fi) with a direct cellular connection.
 This means devices no longer need to be connected through a phone or added to a local network (Figure 4) – opening up the potential for a wide range of new device features, vastly improved usability and greater adoption.